hdl/awesome/content/items/librecores-ci.md

 talk: 71
 ---

-LibreCores CI is a service, which provides Continuous Integration of projects being hosted on LibreCores.
-The objective of the service is to improve the contributor experience and to increase trust to projects by providing automated testing and health metrics of the projects.
+*"LibreCores CI is a service, which provides Continuous Integration of projects being hosted on LibreCores.
+The objective of the service is to improve the contributor experience and to increase trust to projects by providing automated testing and health metrics of the projects.*"

 <!--more-->